-The amount of depreciation is dependent on the quantum of capitalisation, rate of depreciation, etc. The Commission has, therefore, considered the parameters impacting depreciation as uncontrollable.
+The amount of depreciation is dependent on the quantum of capitalization, rate of depreciation etc. The Commission has therefore considered the parameters impacting depreciation as uncontrollable.

-The Commission, accordingly, approves the gains / losses on account of depreciation in the truing up for FY 2010-11, as presented in the Table below:
+The Commission, accordingly, approves the gains / losses on account of depreciation in the truing up for FY 2010-11 as detailed in the table below: